CyberGym: Evaluating AI Agents' Real-World Cybersecurity Capabilities at Scale: Benchmark

-\paragraph{Different Levels of Task Difficulty} \sysname includes various other useful information for each benchmark instance, which can be formulated as additional inputs to the agent, facilitating different levels of task difficulty.
-We consider four levels, arranged from the most challenging to the easiest: \begin{itemize}[leftmargin=*] \item Level 0: We only provide the pre-patch codebase containing the target vulnerability.
-In this setting, the target vulnerability is not specified and the agent is free to identify any vulnerability in the codebase and create the corresponding PoC. \item Level 1: We provide the pre-patch codebase and the vulnerability description, i.e., our primary task. \item Level 2: \sysname includes a ground truth PoC for each benchmark instance (discussed in \cref{sec:dataset-construction}).
-Additionally from level 1, we consider as input the crash stack trace from executing the ground truth PoC on the pre-patch program.
-This trace, detailing the name, source file, and line number of each called function, guides the agent in locating the target vulnerability. \item Level 3: Additionally from level 2, we provide the agent with the patch in the diff format and the post-patch codebase.
-This offers even more semantic insights about the target vulnerability. \end{itemize}
+\paragraph{Different Levels of Difficulty} \sysname includes various types of supplementary information for each benchmark instance.
+They can be formulated as additional inputs to the agent, creating various levels of task difficulty beyond our primary task, from least to most informative: \begin{itemize}[leftmargin=*,parsep=1pt,topsep=-3pt,itemsep=1pt] \item Level 0: We provide the pre-patch codebase, but not the text description of the target vulnerability.
+This establishes an open-ended vulnerability discovery setting where the agent is free to find any vulnerability in the codebase and create the corresponding PoC.
+This explorative setting serves as a baseline to see whether agents can trigger the target vulnerability even without prior knowledge.
+We also leverage this setting in \cref{sec:discovery} for large-scale zero-day discovery. \item Level 1: We provide the pre-patch codebase and the text description, i.e., our primary task setting. \rbtl{Community vulnerability reports such as CVEs often only provide textual vulnerability descriptions without working PoCs~\citep{mu2018understanding}.
+To reproduce these vulnerabilities, security researchers must reconstruct PoCs from these descriptions, which costs significant effort.
+Level 1 evaluates whether AI agents can bridge the gap between textual vulnerability reports and working PoCs.} \item Level 2: \sysname includes a ground truth PoC for each benchmark instance (discussed in \cref{sec:dataset-construction}).
+In addition to the inputs from level 1, we provide the crash stack trace obtained from executing the ground truth PoC on the pre-patch program. \rbst{This trace, detailing the name, source file, and line number of each called function, guides the agent in locating the target vulnerability.} \rbtl{According to the survey by~\citet{mu2018understanding}, information about "the exact location of the vulnerable code" was deemed necessary for a vulnerability report to be complete.
+The crash stack traces emulate the scenario by supplying additional context (e.g., function names, source files, line numbers).
+Level 2 evaluates whether agents can leverage these location details to more effectively construct working PoCs.} \item Level 3: In addition to level 2, we provide the agent with the ground truth patch in the diff format and the post-patch codebase.
+This offers additional semantic insights about the target vulnerability and simulates realistic one-day settings \rbtl{, where patches exist but have not yet been widely deployed.
+The security patches released by vendors reveal vulnerability details through code diffs.
+Attackers routinely perform patch analysis to reverse-engineer vulnerabilities and craft PoCs targeting unpatched systems, which has been extensively studied for decades~\citep{oh2009fight,duan2017identifying,woo2023v1scan,yang20231dfuzz}.
+Level 3 tests whether agents can automate this patch-to-exploit process, which is critical for both red teams to assess defensive robustness and blue teams to understand residual exposure before patches are deployed.} \end{itemize}